Laf111/CEMU-Batch-Framework/README.md

 BatchFw is a free framework for **CEMU** (WII-U emulator) based on batch, wmic outputs, powershell, vbs scripts and 3rd party tools.

-It allows you to launch your loadiines games (uncompressed RPX) using many versions of CEMU without messing around with controler profiles, saves, duplicating update and/or DLC installations, shaders caches... for many users on many hosts (by making your game library portable without using a CEMU install and therefore there's no need to rebuild the shader cache and/or modify your games' profiles for each host).
+It allows you to launch your loadiines games (uncompressed RPX) using **many versions of CEMU** without messing around with controler profiles, saves, duplicating update and/or DLC installations, shaders caches... for many users on many hosts (by making your game library portable without using a CEMU install and therefore there's no need to rebuild the shader cache and/or modify your games' profiles for each host).

 **So you can keep the best version of CEMU for a given game and update each version for each game gradually.**

 As the mlc01 folder and settings are located in the game's one, you can backup the whole game including saves for all users, update, DLC, settings into a single archive file easily.

-**Versions of CEMU supported : 1.11.6 to 1.21.1** (if you want to use earlier versions, create an installation per game and per user)
+**Versions of CEMU tested : 1.11.6 to 1.21.1** (if you want to use earlier versions, create an installation per game and per user)

+I recommend to stay in this range (versions that i have checked) but you don't really risk much to try newer versions (all manipulations on xml files in BatchFw use the least restrictive XPath requests possible and must therefore work even if the settings.xml file is reorganized)

 To download CEMU VX.Y.Z, go to http://cemu.info/releases/cemu_X.Y.Z.zip